Jordan-Lane/Neural-Art/README.md

 # Neural Art

 Neural Art is a command line tool designed for fast and easy generation of Compositional Pattern Producing Networks.
-The toll can be used to create either a single, or batch of random images using the underlying network.
+The tool can be used to create either a single, or batch of random images using the underlying network.

 The Numpy CPPN used to generate the image is directly based on the [blog post by Nenad Markuš](https://nenadmarkus.com/p/visualizing-audio-with-cppns/).
 I highly recommend reading the blog post as it gives a great introduction to CPNNs and the underlying math achieved with numpy.
 The post also goes on to create a very cool audio visualizer using CPPNs and Fourier Transforms.